Sequence and Consequence: Introduction

 Ours is not, however, a paper about the probabilities of conditionals (a topic we return to only briefly, in \cref{probsagain}), but rather about the construction which van Fraassen developed in the course of modeling the restricted version of Stalnaker's Thesis.
 In that construction, van Fraassen used a semantics for conditionals with the following form.
 Start with a set $W$ of ``worlds'' and a valuation that specifies which atomic sentences are true at elements of $W$.
 Now consider the set of $\omega$-\emph{sequences} over $W$: that is, functions from the natural numbers to $W$.
 These sequences will serve as indices in a model for a language containing the conditional connective $>$.
 In this model, an atom is true at a sequence $\sigma=\seq{w_0,w_1, w_2, \dots}$ just in case it is true at $w_0$ according to the old valuation.
 The clauses for negation and conjunction are classical.
 Finally, a conditional $p>q$ is true at a sequence $\sigma$ just in case either $\sigma$ has a tail at which $p$ is true, and $q$ is true at the first such tail, or $\sigma$ has no tail at which $p$ is true (the \emph{tails} of $\seq{w_0,w_1, w_2, w_3, w_4 \dots}$ are $\seq{w_0,w_1,w_2,w_3,w_4\dots}, \seq{w_1,w_2,w_3,w_4\dots}, \seq{w_2,w_3,w_4,\dots}$, and so on).

 Sequence semantics has become increasingly popular in recent years.\footnote{See e.g. \cite{Kaufmann:2009b,Kaufmann:2015a, bacon:2015,Schultheis:2020,Santorio:2021,Santorio:2021a,KhooBook}.} But, surprisingly, some basic questions about the semantics have never been answered, including what its logic is.
 The goal of this paper is to axiomatize the logic of $\omega$-sequence models, as well as some interesting generalizations and restrictions of that approach that base the same semantics on different classes of ordinal sequences (that is, functions from arbitrary ordinals, possibly larger or smaller than $\omega$, to an underlying set).
+Along the way, we will explore some other, closely related semantic systems.

 We have a few motivations for this project.
 One is its intrinsic interest: $\omega$-sequence semantics is an intriguing, and in some ways very simple, semantics for conditionals.
 So we should understand it, and part of understanding the semantics is knowing the logic it gives rise to.
 Besides being of intrinsic interest, this will help us assess the viability of sequence semantics for modeling conditionals in natural language.\footnote{See \citealt{HollidayIcard2018} on the methodological importance of axiomatization in semantics.}